mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-However, if the query doesn't return exactly one row, we will get an exception.
+However, if the query doesn't return any row, we will get an exception.
 So, we can safely use the `option` method and let the program return an `Option[Actor]`:

 ```scala
 def findActorById(id: Int): IO[Option[Actor]] = {